akkefa/akkefa.com/README.md

 ## Ikram Ali's profile

-Machine learning Engineer at Kayak specializing in Machine Learning model development and deployment.
-My main research interests are in Natural Language Processing and Computer Vision.
-In addition to my previous ML roles at LolaTravel, I was also a Machine learning consultant for many years.
+Passionate machine learning engineer with 5+ years of experience in predictive modeling.
+A solid foundation in statistics, linear algebra, calculus, and other analytical techniques.
+Project manager and team leader with extensive experience in system design and implementation.
+My main research interests are in Natural Language Processing

 Further, I am an open source contributor at deepset.ai/haystack.
 Recently, I have contributed to data infrastructure/tools such as Kubeflow.